 If a buffer object is deleted while it is bound, all bindings to that object in the current context (i.e. in the thread that called DeleteBuffers) are reset to zero.
-Bindings to that buffer in other contexts and other threads are not affected, but attempting to use a deleted buffer in another thread produces undefined results, including but not limited to possible GL errors and rendering corruption.
-Using a deleted buffer in another context or thread may not, however, result in program termination.
+Bindings to that buffer in other contexts are not affected, and the deleted buffer may continue to be used at any places it remains bound or attached, as described in appendix D.1.

 Initially, each buffer object target is bound to zero.
-There is no buffer object corresponding to the name zero, so client attempts to modify or query buffer object state for a target bound to zero generate an INVALID\OPERATION error.
+There is no buffer object corresponding to the name zero, so client attempts to modify or query buffer object state for a target bound to zero generate an INVALID_OPERATION error.